History & Origins

 At HGYS we explore the intersection of Jung’s work with Yoga.
 These two disciplines can inform and complement each other, offering practices that can endeavor to reach the whole person, on a multitude of levels, rather than just the head or just the body.
 The intersection of Depth Psychology and Yoga speaks to the need for a modality that addresses what it means to be a human being, in a human body, with a vast uncharted inner world in the 21st Century.

 We cannot escape being human, but we can become more knowledgeable and skillful in regards to navigating our minds, our inner worlds, and our physical bodies in a synergistic way.
 The integration of Depth Psychological practices and the ancient practice of Yoga is just beginning, and the potentials are endless.
-Join us at HGYS as we endeavor to build a bridge between body, psyche and spirit.
+Join us at HGYS as we endeavor to build a bridge between body, spirit, psyche and soul.